 What is a Monthly Cash Flow Statement with Current and Prior Month Figures?

 Monthly Cash Flow reports are considered essential month-end financial statements and are often used by CFOs and Analysts to review the cash inflows and outflows of the business.
-Some of the key functionality in this type of report is that it is parameter driven so the figures are presented automatically when the user runs the report.
+Key functionality in this type of report is parameter driven so the figures are presented automatically when the user runs the report.
 This layout is showing an indirect cash flow report layout.
-You find an example of this type of report below.
+You will find an example of this type of report below.

 Purpose of Monthly Cash Flow Statements

 Companies and organizations use Monthly Cash Flow Statements to closely monitor the cash inflows and cash outflows that drive the overall cash position of the business.
 When used as part of good business practices in a Finance and Accounting Department, a company can improve its liquidity analysis, as well as, reduce the chances that the company runs into an unexpected cash crunch.

 Here is an example of a Monthly Cash Flow Statement with columns for current and prior month figures.

 You can find hundreds of additional examples here.